-This Animal Actions Rhythm Game is the perfect way to get things moving and practice listening skills at the same time.
-Kids always love pretending to be different animals so this is a game that’ll get everyone engaged while learning to recognise their note values.
+Children always love pretending to be different animals so this game gets everyone engaged while also learning note values.

 How To play The Animal Actions Rhythm Game – print here

 - Most of them are obvious, but you should explain the rests on the kangaroo card, and the different rhythmic pattern for the bird who flaps and glides.

-Now place all the cards face down on the floor in the middle of the circle.
+- Now place all the cards face down on the floor in the middle of the circle.

-- To make it more challenging for older children, when you’re deciding on the actions they can choose a different percussion instrument to play with each animal rhythm too.
+- To make it more challenging for older children, when you’re deciding on the actions, they can choose a different percussion instrument to play with each animal rhythm too.

 You can play this game while playing some classical music like Vivaldi’s Four Seasons:Spring